fundukk/job-application-tracker/README.md

 Your script uses a “robot account” (the service account) to edit your spreadsheet.
 To give it permission, you must share your sheet with its email address.

--Open your Google Sheet
+- Open your Google Sheet

--Click the Share button (top-right)
+- Click the Share button (top-right)

--Find the email of your service account — it looks like:
+- Find the email of your service account — it looks like:

 job-tracker-bot@yourproject.iam.gserviceaccount.com
 (You can find this email in Google Cloud Console → IAM → Service Accounts.)

--Paste that email into the Share window
+- Paste that email into the Share window

--Give it Editor access
+- Give it Editor access

 Click Send